Not-8-Bit/not8bit-menu-standalone/README.md

 # To Do:
 ```
 Update text layout
 Add ability to change theme easier
 Add QB Core command functionality back under boolean control
 ```

 # Dependencies
 ```
 None
 ```

 # Bugs
 ```
 None
 ```

 # Notice
 ```
 This was designed and tested on a QB-Core server.
 I setup am ESX server for the first time in a little over two and a half years the other day and tested it on there.
 The menu opened without issue.
 That is as far as I got with ESX.
-I do not have experience with other frameworks but I imagine it will work there is it can load the resource.
+I do not have experience with other frameworks but I imagine it will work there if it can load the resource.

 The version checker is only in scripts I am actively working on.
 I will remove it when I am done with all planned updates.
 You can disable the version checker in the shared/sh_config.lua
 ```

 # Features
 ```
 Standalone.
 Unlimited text rows.
 The limit is what looks good.
 Image support that isn't tied to an item.
 ```

 # Using The Menu
 ## Step one
 ```
 Change

 exports['qb-menu']